The fortress city of Vidin (Bulgaria)

 Or here is the third gate –

-… and the fourth gate a little further –
+…and the fourth gate a little further –

-the Walls stretched even along the banks of the Danube and have survived to this day.
+The walls even stretched along the banks of the Danube and have survived to this day.
 In other words, the fortress city of Vidin was surrounded on all sides by several rows of fortifications, plus the Baba Vida fortress.

 Probably the only Bulgarian fortress in the classical European sense

-Nevertheless, some interesting houses remained –
+Nevertheless, some interesting buildings remained –

 Ottoman Mosque –

-The small train station of Vidin –
+A small train station in Vidin –

 Well, we went to Sofia –